wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 ```

 We're using a hugo function `humanize` to capitalize the type of object that we are looking at, and a whole bunch of bootstrap utility classes to align and only show the published date on larger screens.
-There's an `if` statement that either displays the name of the taxonomy -- which is the `Kind` of tag pages -- or the object type for list pages.

 The `.Date.Format` format string is really weird -- I'm not sure that I really understand it but it expects the year to be 2006 for things to make sense.
 This is part of the way that the hugo's underlying go date formating stuff works that.